top of page

 • Pre-/post-positional phrases with prepositional/postpositional complements

-English: Head-Initial & Head-Medial
+English: Head-Initial (with Complements) & Head-Medial (with Modifiers)

 In English, complements always come after their heads, which makes English head-initial (with complements).
 English modifiers, however, may come before or after their heads, which makes English head-medial (with modifiers).